Know Your Worth: When It’s Time To Adjust Your Freelance Rate

 You Are Receiving More Requests from New Clients Than You Can Handle

-There may come a point when your work has gotten so good that you are receiving more requests from new clients than you can possibly handle on a platform such as Fiverr.
+Ultimately, the world of freelance work comes down to supply and demand when you wonder “how to calculate my freelance rate.”
+There may come a point when your work has gotten so good that you receive more requests from new clients than you can handle on a platform such as Fiverr.

-If the market is saying that you have too much work to handle, then you need to consider charging more for the work you provide so that you can handle the work requests.
+If this is the case, then it is time to raise your rates.
+You are worth what the market says you are worth.
+If the market says you have too much work to handle, you should consider charging more for the work you provide so that you can handle the work requests.

-This is just another reason why it is important for freelancers to track the number of hours they are working on a regular basis.
+This is another reason freelancers need to track the hours they work regularly.
 Sometimes, you might be working more hours and not even realize it.
+Using a freelance rate calculator lets you easily track the number of hours you are working.

-If you realize that you were working about 30 hours per week about six months ago and now you are working about 60 hours per week, this is a sign that you are generating new clients.
+If you realize that you were working about 30 hours per week about six months ago and now are working about 60 hours per week, this is a sign that you are generating new clients.

 See Related: Toptal vs Upwork: What Is Better?